 - If you don’t go to the doctor or use prescriptions often, you may want to choose a Bronze plan.
 These plans costs you less per month, but pay less of your costs when you need care.

 - If you expect a lot of doctor visits and qualify for financial help, you may want to choose a Silver plan to get lower out-of-pocket costs on your health care.

-- If you expect a lot of doctor visits or use prescription drugs regularly, you may want to choose a Platinum or Gold plan.
+- If you expect a lot of doctor visits or use prescription drugs regularly, you may want to choose a Gold plan.
 These plans often have higher monthly premiums but the health plan pays more of your costs when you need care.

 Free Preventive Services Available